ykadosh/truchet.js/docs/src/content/docs.md

 The `render` function receives a callback that, when called, should return a props object to be passed to your tile class `render` method.
 These props are used by **Truchet.js** to determine whether a tile should be rendered or not.
 To determine that, these props are shallow compared with the tile's previous props and if they are different, the tile's `render` method will be called and the DOM will be updated.
-The only prop that is mandatory here is the `id`, which is used to pick the correspnding tile class.
+The only prop that is mandatory here is the `id`, which is used to pick the corresponding tile class.

 ```example:1
 truchet.render((row, col) => ({